cambridge-cares/TheWorldAvatar/Apps/SampleApp/README.md

 - `src`
   - `main`
     - `java/sub.package.names.any.thing.goes`: Contains code
-    - `res`: Contains various resources for designing the UI, such as layout XML files, drawable images, string values, colors, dimensions, and more.
+    - `res`: Contains various resources for designing the UI, such as layout XML files, drawable images, string values, colors, dimensions, navigation map and more.
     - `AndroidManifest.xml`: Describes essential information about the app to the Android system such as package name, permissions, services, and more
   - `test/java/sub.package.names.any.thing.goes`: Contains unit tests
   - `androidTest/java/sub.package.names.any.thing.goes`: Contains instrumented tests